Students for Fair Admissions v. Harvard: College admissions

-Compared to the 2028 class, the admissions data released by Harvard for the 2029 class shows a decrease in Black enrollment from 14 to 11.5 percent and Hispanic enrollment from 16 to 11 percent, while Asian American enrollment at the university increased from 37 to 41 percent.
+Compared to the class of 2028, the admissions data released by Harvard for the class of 2029 show a decrease in Black enrollment from 14 to 11.5 percent and Hispanic enrollment from 16 to 11 percent, while Asian American enrollment increased from 37 to 41 percent.

+Some universities had established programs before the Supreme Court decision that were designed to mitigate the effects of earlier similar state laws eliminating DEI considerations in college admissions.
+On September 14, 2023, Colorado College implemented an initiative called the Healing and Affirming Village and Empowerment Network (HAVEN).
+Under HAVEN, the college helps students from Florida, Texas, North Carolina, or North Dakota for two academic years with financial aid, housing, transferable coursework, counseling, and campus resources.
+Vice President for Enrollment Mark Hatch said, "We are excited to launch this new program as the college deepens our commitment to anti-racism.
+As our staff in admission and financial aid seek to enroll a talented and diverse student body, our faculty, staff, and students remain passionate about creating a more welcoming and inclusive environment for the entire Colorado College community".

+On October 3, 2024, Colorado College received a Higher Education Excellence in Diversity (HEED) Award.
+The award is given to a higher education institution that demonstrates "outstanding commitment to diversity, equity, and inclusion".

 Corporate diversity programs

 Will Hild, director of the conservative advocacy group Consumers' Research said that Students for Fair Admissions v.
 Harvard puts a "wind in the sail" of groups that seek to end diversity, equity, and inclusion programs.
 Although the case regards education, employers may reassess their policies, according to former Equal Employment Opportunity Commission lawyer Stephen Paskoff.

 As of January 2025, Walmart, John Deere, Harley-Davidson, McDonald's, Meta and Amazon stated their intention to end DEI initiatives at their companies following the Supreme Court ruling.
 Other companies, such as Costco and Apple, affirmed their support for ongoing DEI programs when challenged by shareholders.